|Admission deadlines:||Fall Priority Deadline - May 1|

-The following requirements must be fulfilled: 32 credits, including 20 credits in required courses and 12 credits in courses from one track.
+The following requirements must be fulfilled: 32 credits in required courses.

 |PSLX 6210||American Jurisprudence|